sookburt/fakelandia_website_project/Docs/DesignDecisions.md

 Since the form is required to save the new confession to the list in state, I need to move the list up to the level where they it can be passed to both the confessions and misdemeanours pages.
 App seems too high but MainLayout is the lowest level I can achieve it even though it seems an odd place to put the code.

 ## Error Boundary
 Decided to install https://github.com/bvaughn/react-error-boundary to handle errors as nothing doing that at the moment.
+Not really doing much with this... also to investigate when more time.

 ## Helper methods
 I have noticed that there are some methods that need to be reused to create new misdemeanour records in the form so have extracted those out into their own modules for reuse.